MichaelTMiyoshi/CPPwithMiyoshi/Problems/GoalSheet11.md

 *	Remember how to compare integers and strings.
 *	Only read the data in one time.
 You can do this in a function.
 Just pass the struct vector or pass a vector by reference.
 *	Use loops to your best advantage.
 And loop until the user decides to exit the program.
+*	If you decide to search for atomic weight, do not search for equality with floats.
+When searching for the atomic weigt (or doing any float comparisons), search for a range.
+In other words, see if the atomic weight your user is looking for is between a range of numbers, not exactly any float value.
+You get to decide what range you are looking between.
+For instance, if your user wants to find an element with an atomic weight of 262.0, you might give answers between 261.0 and 263.0 or between 261.5 and 262.5.
+(By the way, I chose 262.0 because 2 elements in the list have that atomic weight.
+So if you choose to search by weight, you should be able to give multiple elements to your user.)

 **Problem GS11-06 ([RPG](https://github.com/MichaelTMiyoshi/CPPwithMiyoshi/blob/master/Problems/RPG_Requirements.md) state and high scores)**